luke-grantham/resume-scripting-with-kotlin/README.md

 # Resume Build Scripts in Kotlin
 Have you ever wanted to write your resumes in Kotlin?
 Well now you can!

-Through the power of Kotlin Scripting and DSLs we can turn something like the below code into a beatiful resume:
+Through the power of Kotlin Scripting and DSLs we can turn the below code into a beautiful resume:
 ```
 ResumeBuilder(fileName = "readme.pdf") {